Bruno-SSC/space-tourism/commit_log.md

     - I mistakenly bounded a function in the page_bg template.
 Fixed the problem.
     - fixed the bg not being updated when the app page loads anywhere besides home.
-    - fixed the styling bug of the image width not stretching when switching to destination page.
+    - fixed the styling bug of the image width not stretching when switching to destination page. com4
+    - implemented the destination page component for mobile.